alisd23/ngrx-form-pure/README.md

 This is purely because the typings for the form state can be quite complex so for the purpose of keeping the example code small I have ommitted many typings.

 A full guide to achieving strong typing with this library can be found in the [TypeScript]('typescript') section.

+Or check out the [demo code](https://github.com/alisd23/ngrx-form/tree/master/demo) to see an example of strong typings with `ngrx-form`.

 ### Radio Input Group